GSK on track with consumer split as buyout report boosts shares - NewsBreak

 GSK on track with consumer split as buyout report boosts shares

-Oct 12 (Reuters) - GlaxoSmithKline (GSK.L) is "firmly on track" to spin off its consumer health business next year, the British drugmaker said on Tuesday, after Bloomberg News reported the unit could attract bids from private equity firms such as Advent, CVC and KKR.
+(Reuters) - GlaxoSmithKline is “firmly on track” to spin off its consumer health business next year, the British drugmaker said on Tuesday, after Bloomberg News reported the unit could attract bids from private equity firms such as Advent, CVC and KKR.

 It added the unit could be valued at 40 billion pounds ($54 billion) or more.

-A GSK spokesperson declined to comment on whether the company had received takeover interest in the division, a joint venture with U.S. drugmaker Pfizer (PFE.N).
+A GSK spokesperson declined to comment on whether the company had received takeover interest in the division, a joint venture with U.S. drugmaker Pfizer.

 The report sent London-listed GSK’s shares as much as 4.8% higher to 1,460.2 pence.